mattstein/alfred-datespan-workflow/README.md

 You can use any format that [`strtotime`](https://php.net/manual/en/function.strtotime.php) can parse, so I'm sure there are plenty of variations I've not thought to try yet.

-Screenshots with a few more examples [on my humble blog](http://workingconcept.com/blog/date-span-alfred-workflow).
+Screenshots with a few more examples [on my blog](http://workingconcept.com/blog/date-span-alfred-workflow).

 Comments, suggestions, criticisms, and pull requests all welcome!

+## Usage

+Download or check out this repository, zip up its contents, and change the `.zip` file extension to `.alfredworkflow`.
+Double-click to install.